-If you're travelling to England from within the UK, Ireland, the Channel Islands or the Isle of Man, you do not need to:
+- If you're travelling to England from within the UK, Ireland, the Channel Islands or the Isle of Man, you do not need to:

 - complete a passenger locator form

 - take any COVID-19 tests

 - quarantine on arrival in England

-You must not have been outside of the UK, Ireland, the Channel Islands or the Isle of Man in the 10 days before you arrive in England.
+This only applies if you have not been outside of the UK, Ireland, the Channel Islands or the Isle of Man in the 10 days before the day you arrive in England.
+If you have, you must follow the international travel rules in the place where you arrive.